-Petition for Declaratory Ruling not properly before the Board.
-Petition seeks an outright determination that certain subjects be deemed negotiable rather than that particular provisions of 288.150 are applicable to or include the subjects at issue.
-Also the subjects of probationary Employment and Performance Evaluation are not included in 288.150 as subjects of mandatory bargaining [see Item#212].
+The Board held that the Petition for Declaratory Ruling was not properly before the Board.
+The Petition sought an outright determination that certain subjects be deemed negotiable rather than that particular provisions of 288.150 are applicable to or include the subjects at issue.
+It was also held the subjects of probationary Employment and Performance Evaluation are not included in 288.150 as subjects of mandatory bargaining [see Item #212].